 Catherine Irwin-Childs, MBACP (Accred) UKRCP

-Counselling is essentially about creating an honest relationship in a safe, discreet, confidential environment.
+Counselling is about creating an honest relationship in a safe, discreet, confidential environment.
 Sessions will involve looking at your current life circumstances and dilemmas and finding ways for you to feel more empowered and confident to manage them.
 You may only need a few sessions to reach your goals or it could be open ended.

 Training, qualifications & experience